Josh McCown: Personal life

 During the 2017 offseason, McCown, his wife Natalie, and their four children moved from Waxhaw, North Carolina to Waxahachie, Texas.
+McCown later moved to Charlotte in 2018, and to Rusk, Texas in 2020.
 He is a Christian.
 He grew up a Dallas Cowboys fan.
 His inspiration for wearing No. 12, the jersey number that he wore the majority of his career, comes from Roger Staubach, who also wore No. 12.
 He was also a fan of Cowboys players Michael Irvin, Emmitt Smith, and Troy Aikman, as well as quarterbacks Joe Montana, John Elway, and Randall Cunningham.

 McCown is the older brother of former NFL quarterback Luke McCown and younger brother of former Texas A&M quarterback Randy McCown.
 In 2003, the McCown brothers hosted the first-ever McCown Passing Camp in their hometown of Jacksonville, Texas.
-He is also the father of UTSA Roadrunners quarterback Owen McCown.
+He is also the father of UTSA Roadrunners quarterback Owen McCown and Lamar Cardinals quarterback Aiden McCown.

 McCown is a member of the Fellowship of Christian Athletes.
 He has served in Pro Athletes Outreach and Coaches Time Out, which are both ministries.
 He has also spent time speaking to church youth and men's groups during the offseason.